zhenging/pols202/notes/week_03/03_political_culture_and_ideology_constitution.md

 #### 2.4 The Founding Era

 #### 2.5 The Articles of Confederation
-The first Americna form of government was the _Articles of Confederation_.
+The first American form of government was the _Articles of Confederation_.
   + Second Article - Each state retains its sovereignty
   + Third Article - States severally enter into a firm league of friendship with each other.

 In a Confederation, political power is decentralized because the central government is weak and the state or regional governments are strong.
 The Articles has five major defects:
 1\. _Taxing_.
 The national government did not have the power to tax.
 2\. _Executive_.
-No executive branch, no judical branch.
+No executive branch, no judicial branch.
 A representative body had the most power.
 3\. _Commerce_.
-Discriminateing out of state or foreign business interests.
+Discriminating out of state or foreign business interests.
 4\. _Amendment_.
-Unanimous consent is difficult to archieve.
+Unanimous consent is difficult to achieve.
 5\. _Domestic Order_.
 Ineffectual response to domestic disturbances such as Shay's Rebellion and secessionist movement.

 #### 2.5 The Constitution